 - 18.01 Information in addition to these procedures, including site-specific information such as bus/truck parking procedures, the location of warm-up areas, etc. will be included in the band's pre-event communications from Bands of America.
-All such communications will also be available online in the "Participating Director Information" area of the Bands of America Championship website at marching.musicforall.org/directorinfo. - 18.02 A representative from each band must check-in at the designated Band Check-In location.
-A Pre-Draw to help determine Semi-Finals and/or Finals performance order will take place at Band Check-In for Super Regionals and Grand Nationals.
-Representatives are encouraged to arrive and check in early on the day of the Band's Performance to receive any changes to preliminary competition ("Prelims") performance times (as it is possible for these times to change due to last-minute cancellations, etc.) or event procedures made after the band's last communication from Bands of America.
+All such communications will also be available online in the "Director" area of the Bands of America Championship website at marching.musicforall.org/directorinfo. - 18.02 Once onsite, a representative from each band must check-in at the designated Band Check-In location.
+A Pre-Draw to help determine Finals (and Semi-Finals, at Grand Nationals) performance order will take place at Band Check-In.
+Representatives are encouraged to arrive and check-in early on the day of the Band's Performance to receive any changes to preliminary competition ("Prelims") performance times (as it is possible for these times to change due to last-minute cancellations, etc.) or event procedures made after the band's last communication from Bands of America.